-Newbus Grange is an Independent Hospital for men living with autism, learning disabilities and complex needs
+Cedar Vale is an Independent Hospital for men living with autism

-Based in the beautiful countryside near Darlington, County Durham, Newbus Grange provides assessment and intervention for up to 17 men living with autism, learning disabilities and complex needs.
-The team can also support individuals who may have been detained under the Mental Health Act, as well as those who have complex behaviours, or who have significant difficulties with social engagement.
+Situated in East Bridgford, Nottinghamshire, Cedar Vale provides assessment and treatment for up to 14 men living with autism.
+The team can support people who are detained under the Mental Health Act, as well as those who have complex needs and behaviours, or who have significant difficulties with social engagement.

-Newbus Grange has dedicated Activity Coordinators who support service users to have individual activity plans, which are created based on each person’s likes and hobbies.
+Cedar Vale has a dedicated Activity Coordinator who supports people to have individual activity plans, which are created based on each person’s likes and hobbies.
 Their goal is to enable people to structure their time, build relationships and establish a balance between therapy, self-care, work and leisure, as appropriate to their individual needs.

-People come to Newbus Grange from a home environment, supported living or residential service due to an illness or a crisis in their life.
-They may also come following a stay at an NHS or other specialist autism or learning disability service, including a secure service.
+Service users are admitted to Cedar Vale from a variety of different settings.
+This could be from a home environment, supported living or residential service.
+It could be due to placement breakdown, deterioration in mental health, illness or other crisis in their life.
+They may also come following a stay at an NHS or other specialist service, including a secure service.

 Our Model of Care

-Within Newbus Grange we follow the five key principles that form our model of care, Personal PATHS.
+Within Cedar Vale we follow the five key principles that form our model of care, Personal PATHS.

 We believe that we must be fully accountable to the people we support, their families and to those who commission services on their behalf.
 Personal PATHS model of care is our unique way of supporting this.